Frequently Asked Questions

 Where can I buy a book or CD by [poet x]?

-The best way to buy product from a poet in person; many of our open mic standouts and features are self-published and that is the only place to get their work.
-If you want to find a poet you saw perform at the Boston Poetry Slam, please start with an internet search; if that comes up zero, you may contact the SlamMaster with a description of the poet you are trying to contact.
+The best way to buy product from a poet is in person; many of our open mic standouts and features are self-published, and that is the only place to get their work.
+If you want to find a poet you saw perform at the Boston Poetry Slam, feel free to reach out.

 Why can’t I take photographs of the poets on stage?
 Why can’t I record audio or video?

 Some of our poets sell their art for a living, and others are shy or just revealing new work for the first time.
-The Boston Poetry Slam is a show, but we are also a community and a safe space!
-Please respect the artists and refrain from recording inside the venue.
-If you want to record yourself or people who have given you permission to record, be sure to read our recording policy first.
+The Boston Poetry Slam is a show, but we are also a community and a space we strive to keep safe for vulnerability.
+Please respect the artists and refrain from recording inside the venue!
+If you want to record yourself or someone who has given you permission to record, that’s ok, but be sure to read our recording policy first.

-If you guys are all volunteers, who gets the money I pay at the door?
+If you folks are all volunteers, who gets the money I pay at the door?

 How can I volunteer?